cKohl10/bayes-body-model/README.md

 # bayes-body-model
 Quantifying the distortions of body models with Bayesian inference.

+# To Do
+- Start with the wrist data.
+- Use two model variants, one with a perfect spatial likelyhood and one with a perfect prior.
+- Use a neural network to fit the skewed prior.

 ## Sources
 The modeling is based on [3] and the experiemental data is from [1] and [2].